🕵️ Free Course – Beware Online: Scams, Threats & Traps (Ages 11–18)

 • Complimenting you

-You begin to feel understood.
+You may begin to feel understood.

 Stage 3: Isolation

-“Your parents don’t get you.”
+“Your parents don’t understand.”

-“Your friends don’t appreciate you.”
+“Your friends don’t treat you properly.”

 Secrecy increases control.